smasongarrison/D3mirt/README.md

-If the model is not known beforehand it is necessary to explore the data with exploratory factor analysis (EFA), preferably with the help of the EFA option in `mirt::mirt` (Chalmers, 2012) using `ìtemtype = 'graded'` or `'2PL'`.
+If the model is not known beforehand it is necessary to explore the data with exploratory factor analysis (EFA), preferably with the help of the EFA option in `mirt::mirt` (Chalmers, 2012), using `ìtemtype = 'graded'` or `'2PL'`.
 Note, the EFA is only used to find model identification items that meet the necessary DMIRT model specification requirements.
 The EFA model itself is discarded after this step in the procedure.
+This implies that rotation method is less crucial and the user is encouraged to try different rotation methods and compare the results.

-Note, all outputs from functions from the `mirt` package are available as package files that can be loaded directly into the R session to save time.
+Note, all outputs from functions from the `mirt` package are available as ready made package files that can be loaded directly into the R session.

 ``` r
 # Load data